lys7esr/DarkPDF/README.md

 ## 🤍 Built for late-night readers

-Made by someone tired of getting flashbanged by white PDFs while studying.
+Made by someone tired of getting flashbanged by white PDFs while studying? more like binge reading:)